resoai/TileBoard/README.md

 ## Tablet and mobile configuration
 For the tablet configuration use `COMPACT` custom theme and reduce padding.
 For the mobiles check out [wiki article](https://github.com/resoai/TileBoard/wiki/Mobile-configuration).

-## Contribution
-Please feel free to post an issue or pull request and we will sort it out

 ## License
 MIT License